-2024 Update: For CY ending 12/31/2023, CH exceeded funding available resulting in over 100% utilization of the Annual Budget Authority.
+2025 Update: For CY ending 12/31/2025 CH exceeded funding available resulting in over 100% utilization of the Annual Budget Authority.
 We anticipate continuing to lease the program in a manner to use all funding and/or vouchers allocated to the agency.
+CH received a designation as a high performer for SEMAP and 2024.